davidmunoz4185/PYPDF2JPG/README.md

 These are the steps made to make it happen:

-1 Open PDF & Extract 1st Page (PyPDF2)
+* Open PDF & Extract 1st Page (PyPDF2)
-2 Write 1st Page 2 PDF File (PyPDF2)
+* Write 1st Page 2 PDF File (PyPDF2)
-3 First Page PDF 2 JPG (wand.image)
+* First Page PDF 2 JPG (wand.image)

-Before any exception, the software will throw message
+Before any exception a message will appear

 ### Test It ...